-NUR 522 Financial Management for Nurse Managers (2)
+NUR 522 Financial Management for Nurses (2)

-The nurse manager examines budgets and budgeting, reimbursement and regulation, strategic planning and monitoring, management information systems, and business plans.
+Utilizing basic principles for fiscal management and budgeting, the nurse administration student examines budgets and budgeting, reimbursement and regulation, strategic planning and monitoring, forecasting and decision-making, management information systems, and business plans.
+These principles are then applied to develop a patient service financial plan and/or budget.